rirolab/rirolab.github.io/undergrad.markdown

 ---
 layout: page
-title: Indivial study, URP, Internship Positions
+title: Individual study, URP, Internship Positions
 permalink: /undergrads/
 ---

-# We are looking for highly motivated undergrad interns for this summer 2023.
+# We are looking for highly motivated undergrad interns for this winter of 2023.

 ## Potential topics for Undergrads
-- Natural-language grounding for mobile manipulation
+- Large-language model-based mobile manipulation
-- Quadruped robot integration for SLAM
+- Constraint-based Quadruped robot navigation
 - Deformable object manipulation via reinforcement learning (RL)
 - Inverse constraint learning (inverse reinforcement learning)
-- Visually-guided tactile manipulation

 After building the above systems, you will be asked to control it by applying reinforcement learning, end-to-end learning, probabilistic movement primitives, etc.